testcontainers/workshop/step-5-dude-r-u-200-ok.md

 To check the health endpoint of our app, we will use the [RestAssured](http://rest-assured.io/) library.

-However before using it, we first need to configure it.
+However, before using it, we first need to configure it.
 Add the following to your abstract test class since we will share it between all tests:

 ```java
 protected RequestSpecification requestSpecification;